-Cinque Terre…or commonly known as The Five Lands in the English Language has been on my travel list for many many years (thank you, Pinterest)… I recognised the pictures of the stunningly beautiful lands before I actually knew the name of this area of Italy.
+Cinque Terre is one of those icon places in Italy that had been on my travel list for many many years (thank you, Pinterest).
+I probably recognised the pictures of the gorgeous Italian towns before I actually even knew their names.

 WHAT IS CINQUE TERRE?

 Cinque Terre traditionally consists of five, UNESCO protected villages: Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore which are all snuggled within the Cinque Terre National Park and protected by the pristine Mediterranean Sea to the west.

 The “towns themselves have to be seen to be believed”.
 It was the pictures of the five towns that attracted me to this area, but I promise you, photos cannot do Cinque Terre justice.
 It is a truly magical hidden gem!

 For me, Cinque Terre has always seemed idyllic, quaint and a throwback to a very romantic notion of “old Italy”, perched on the rugged portion of the Italian Riviera.